raviq/compsoc/README.md

     ...
 ```

-## Testing the utility of your rules against the api with curl or python:
+## Testing the utility of your rules against the API with cURL or Python

 Here is a call with curl, using a simple function, as well as profile-defining data:
 ```shell